 Let's all agree that a dollar saved today is better than a dollar saved tomorrow.
 Let's also agree that deductions are dollars saved.
-So how can we increase the dollars saved today?
+So, how can we increase the dollars saved today?
 How can we increase our deduction amount to something above \$29,090?
 The answer lies in the investment property itself and the government's published schedule of useful economic lives.
 While true that residential real property is deemed to have a useful economic life of 27.5 years, all real property has components that are not considered to be real property for depreciation purposes.
 For example, certain fixtures in the property are considered to be personal property with shorter economic lives.
 Machines, telephones, lights, copper wires and microwave ovens all qualify as such.
 Such personal property is deemed to have 5 or 7 year lives by the government.
-Owners can accelerate their depreciation by diving the depreciable amount by 5 or 7, rather than 27.5.
+Owner can accelerate their depreciation by dividing the depreciable amount by 5 or 7, rather than by 27.5.
 That creates more deductions and more dollars saved today.
+And a dollar saved today is better than a dollar saved tomorrow.